Fish Identifier Free - AI Fish ID App

 A fish identifier is a photo-based tool that estimates a fish species from visible traits such as body shape, fin placement, mouth position, scale texture, and color pattern.
 It is useful when you have a picture but do not know the species name.

 Lens App is useful for quick checks because it returns a likely species match with habitat, typical size, diet, and basic context for freshwater, saltwater, brackish, and aquarium fish.
-Visual identification helps when you have a photo but no name for the subject.
-Fish are a broad group of aquatic vertebrates, and species-level confirmation can require location and anatomy details; see this overview of [fish](https://en.wikipedia.org/wiki/Fish) for background.
-For privacy, photos are deleted after analysis.
+Fish ID from an image is useful when you caught, photographed, or spotted a fish and need help figuring out its species.
+Fish are a broad group of aquatic vertebrates, and species-level confirmation can require location and anatomy details; see this overview of fish for background.
+Your fish photos are removed once the identification is complete.

 How Fish Identifier Free - AI Fish ID App Works